wernerjr/dashboard-backend-template/TECHNICAL.md

 # Technical Documentation

-## 📐 Architecture
+## Architecture Overview

-### System Overview
-The Team Management API is built on a modern, scalable architecture following clean code principles and industry best practices.
+The Dashboard Backend Template is built on a modern, scalable architecture following clean code principles and industry best practices.

 ```
 src/